Political Activities

 All Mount Holyoke community members - students, faculty and staff - must comply with the policy on activities related to political campaigns.

-• Questions on whether planned activities are consistent with the College's obligations should be addressed to the Dean of the Faculty, the Dean of Students, the Vice President for Finance and Administration, and/or the Vice President for College Relations.
+- Questions on whether planned activities are consistent with the College's obligations should be addressed to the Provost and Dean of Faculty, the Vice President for Student Life and Dean of Students, and the Vice President for Finance and Administration.

-• The above individuals and their designees will interpret and apply these policies and guidelines and may consult with the director of government and community relations, the President and/or legal counsel as needed
+- The above individuals and their designees will interpret and apply these policies and guidelines and may consult with the President, Vice President for College Relations, and/or legal counsel as needed.

-• Students and student groups planning activities related to political campaigns should discuss their plans with the Dean of Students or their designee.
-Faculty should discuss with the Dean of Faculty or their designee.
-All other staff and employees should discuss with the Vice President for Finance and Administration or their designee.
+- Students, groups of students, and recognized student organizations planning activities related to political campaigns should discuss their plans with the Vice President for Student Life and Dean of Students or their designee.
+Faculty should discuss with the Provost and Dean of Faculty or their designee.
+All other employees should discuss with the Vice President for Finance and Administration or their designee.

 Policy